-Between May 27 and July 1, 2021, Ipsos conducted 997 in-person interviews of enterprises via computer-assisted personal interviewing (CAPI) to better understand their use of digital tools as well as their challenges and barriers to digitization.
+Between May 27 and July 1, 2021, Ipsos conducted 997 in-person interviews of enterprises via computerassisted personal interviewing (CAPI) to better understand their use of digital tools as well as their challenges and barriers to digitization.^{xlii}

-The sample for the study was defined to include and be limited to Peru's micro (1 employee), small (2 to 9 employees) and medium (10 to 249 employees) business populations' (summarized as "business size" in the text).
-Official statistics from Peru's National Institute of Statistics and Informatics' Annual Economic Survey (2018) (EEA, for its abbreviation in Spanish) were used to estimate the proportion of businesses for each business size and to establish a target number of interviews for each business-size category.
-These statistics were also used to set targets by province and urbanicity (urban/rural) within Peru.
+The sample for the study was defined to include and be limited to Peru's micro (one employee), small (2 to 9 employees) and medium (10 to 249 employees) business populations^{xiiii} (summarized as "business size" in the text).
+Official statistics from Peru's Ministry of Production Monthly Industrial Statistics15 were used to estimate^{xiiv} the proportion of businesses for each business size and to establish a target number of interviews for each business size category (see figure below).
+The lists were also used to set targets by province and urbanicity (urban, suburban and rural) within Peru.